 As our doggies age, we sometimes need to make special accommodations to make their lives just a little easier.
 Hearing loss, blindness, arthritis—all require pet parents to make adjustments to their pet care.
 For example, ramps can be used in areas where stairs are unavoidable, and rugs or mats can be placed on hard surfaces to help relieve joint pain.
 Senior-specific products like bedding and supplements can also be used to ease pain associated with aging.

-If your dog spends time outside, too, your yard needs to be senior-proofed as well.
+If your aging pup spends considerable time outside, your yard needs to be senior-proofed as well.
 Anything that poses a threat to your pup’s health—from pools they can fall in to toxic plants they might eat—needs to be removed or fenced off.
-Consult your vet for additional guidance on how to best address your senior pup’s unique physical limitations.
+Consult your vet for additional guidance on how to best address your senior dog’s unique physical limitations.
 For more tips on dog-proofing your yard, click here.

 Keep the Pests Away